AMV0027/AWS-Fundamentals-Notes/README.md

 ```

-[!NOTE] Having the basic understanding of how computer, networking and servers works is quite essential.
+### Having the basic understanding of how computer, networking and servers works is quite essential.

 The aws account can be created from the link www.asw.amazon.com